2018 Cologne attack: Legal proceedings

-Police stated that they could not rule out a terror attack.
 The Cologne prosecutor's office charged Mohammed Abo R. with two counts of attempted murder, aggravated battery and hostage-taking.
-The indictment ws read to him shortly after his awakening at the hospital.
+The indictment was read to him shortly after his awakening at the hospital.
 On 16 October 2018, the Public Prosecutor General took over investigations because there were "sufficient indications for a radical Islamist background."
 During the investigation no evidence for a terror related attack were found.
 In December 2018 the Public Prosecutor General gave the case back to the Cologne prosecutor's office.
 In December 2020, the case was temporarily suspended, citing the perpetrator's bad recovery due to remaining partial paralysis, which resulted in him being unable to sit in a wheelchair for longer periods of time.
 Additionally, though conscious, he showed little cognitive ability.

 Following several examinations by neurosurgeons and neurologists, the state prosecution dropped the case against Abo R. in December 2024.
 His lawyer called the decision "long overdue" and commented that Abo R. still had "very limited motor skills" and was a permanent patient at a care facility in Porz since his hospital discharge.